Smoky Roasted Red Pepper Hummus

 A quick and satisfying red pepper hummus recipe that will please a crowd.

-This blog will turn seven in a few months, and after all these years, there’s not much more I can say about the “Super” Bowl.
-Suuuuuuuperrrrrr.
-Here’s my party line: Food, yes.
+Here’s my party line for the Super Bowl: Food, yes.
 Football, no. (Commercials?
 Meh.)
 The nice thing about this attitude is that it’s portable across cultures.
 Even where “football” means soccer, I can still use it.
 I’m psyched that you’re psyched, I’ll thumbs up your team because I don’t care about the other one, and I’ll happily do all the cooking.
 Just don’t make me pay attention to the game.

 Actually, trying to make me do anything I didn’t come up with on my own (or erroneously, ridiculously feel like I did) is getting to be a difficult task.
 Good luck, sistas.
 Middle-aged and proud.
 And there we go again with the ironic/not ironic breaking in of middle age.
 Anyone want to come sit by me during the game and talk quietly about that?
 Because that I could do.